-Admissions and Financial Aid staff provide services for prospective, new, and continuing students in the areas of admissions, financial aid, and student records.
+Admissions and Financial Aid staff provide services for prospective, new, and continuing students in admissions, financial aid, and student records.
 Admissions and Financial Aid staff are housed on the first floor in Mohler Hall.

-Students seeking readmission to McPherson College after an absence of one semester or longer should contact Admissions to make an application for re-admission.
+Students seeking readmission to McPherson College after an absence of one semester or longer should contact Admissions to apply for re-admission.